umbalaxx/helix/README.md

     - The `space + g` for file change picker is changed to `space + G`.
     - The experimental debug is changed from `space + G` to `space + X` to avoid conflict with the new `space + g`.
+- Add interactive Python running in a scratch buffer in a horizontal split:
+    - "C-e" = "python_run_selection"
+    - "C-r" = "python_run_current_cell"
+    - The IPython session is automatically run and project's `uv` is automatically detected.
+    - Other commands to manage sessions are also added:
+        - `python_sessions`
+        - `python_stop_all_sesions`

 # This fork's changes